meselhy/scheduler/README.md

 Note: there must be input file for the processes in the same folder of the CPP file.
 The input file may contain as many processes as you wish.
+Note: There is an output text file for FCFS Scheduling that prints the results to it, it will be available for RR as well soon.

 For any issues feel free to drop me a line.